 Sierra (Cerro) Negra Volcano

 Sierra Negra (or Cerro Negro) is the only accessible volcano on Isabela Island.
-It has the largest caldera of all the volcanos in the Galapagos and is one of the most active volcanos in the region.
+It has the largest caldera of all the volcanoes in the Galapagos and is one of the most active volcanoes in the region.